How to cook a turkey...properly

 Advantage 4: Turkey Backbones = Better Gravy

-It's always possible to make gravy with nothing but chicken stock and drippings, but that gravy is so much better when you have some real bones and meat to work with.
+It's always possible to make gravy with nothing but chicken stock and dripping, but gravy is so much better when you have some real bones and meat to work with.
 Normally, that means using the turkey neck and giblets to flavour the broth while the turkey roasts.
-You can still do that.
-But this time, you can add the entire turkey's back to the mix, resulting in a far more flavourful broth with which to make your gravy.
+Why not add the entire turkey back to the mix, resulting in more flavour.